okta/workflows-templates/workflows/onboard_and_offboard_with_office365/readme.md

 ### Pre-Requisites:

-For this flow template in order to send an email to the manager on the creation of a user, an Office 365 Mail connection and an Office 365 Admin connection needs to be configured in addition to the Okta tenant connection. _You will need to have these connections created and authorized prior to installing the flow pack. _
+For this flow template in order to send an email to the manager on the creation of a user, an Office 365 Mail connection and an Office 365 Admin connection needs to be configured in addition to the Okta tenant connection. _You will need to have these connections created and authorized prior to installing the template.

 You will also need Access to the Microsoft Office 365 Admin Portal as an admin user. [https://admin.microsoft.com/AdminPortal/](https://admin.microsoft.com/AdminPortal/)